 “We’re honored to have had the opportunity to partner with the US Postal Service and are humbled by the profound impact our technology is having on their everyday business operations,” said Amit Vij, co-founder and CEO, Kinetica.
 “This IDC Award demonstrates the tremendous value that real-time analytics and visualizations can have when applied to solve supply chains, logistics, and a range of other business challenges.”

-Kinetica addresses today’s data paradigm by bringing Graphics Processing Units (GPUs) to the datacenter.
-Built from the ground up to scale linearly, Kinetica’s distributed, in-memory database accelerated by GPUs delivers truly real-time actionable intelligence on large, complex and streaming data sets: 100x faster performance at 1/10 of the hardware of traditional databases.
+Kinetica is a GPU-accelerated, distributed, in-memory database that delivers truly real-time response to queries on large, complex and streaming data sets: 100x faster performance at 1/10 of the hardware of traditional databases.
 Kinetica is fully distributed, and simplified data structures lead to more predictable scale out.
 In-database analytics via user-defined functions (UDFs) open the way for converged AI and BI workloads accelerated by GPUs.
 Kinetica comes with native geospatial and visualization pipeline for interactive location-based analytics.
-Organizations use Kinetica to simultaneously ingest, explore, analyze and visualize streaming data within milliseconds to make critical decisions and find efficiencies, lower cost, generate new revenue, and improve customer experience.
+Organizations use Kinetica to simultaneously ingest, explore, analyze and visualize data within milliseconds to make critical decisions and find efficiencies, lower cost, generate new revenue, and improve customer experience.
 Learn more at kinetica.com.